EricaLem/project0/README.md

 farming business in downtown Toronto.

 The project contains a home page, an About Us page, a page listing the crops we grow, and a page showcasing pictures from the operations of the business.
+It uses the Bootstrap 4 library, @media queries, CSS styling, and SCSS variables.

 The repository contains:
 - four HTML files: homePage.html, aboutUs.html, cropsWeGrow.html, and pictures.html